Crown-Commercial-Service/CMpDevEnvironment/README.md

 Each of these examples will generate AWS CodeBuild and CodePipeline configurations.
 The content of these will vary with the type of build.
 For example, an NPM module build will not create or update any ECS task definitions.

 All of these builds require an environment variable, `GITHUB_TOKEN`, that must contain a valid access token for Github.
+They each use pre-defined buildspec files that are [located within the terraform build module](https://github.com/RoweIT/CCSDevEnvironment/tree/master/terraform/modules/build) as &lt;prefix&gt;_buildspec.yml.

 ### Application Example ###
 `/terraform/build/app1`